LogicalContracts/LogicalEnglish/README.md

-# TaxLog and Logical English projects
+# TaxLog and Logical English projects .
+PRELIMINARY

 For more about TaxLog see [TaxLog.md](TaxLog.md) file.